 From the moment the pregnancy test comes back positive, you need involve yourself in the journey.
 After the initial shock and euphoria, it’s time to read up on pregnancy books and advice, accompany your partner to the gynaecologist for her appointments, attend classes on how to take care of a baby, and so on and so forth.

 Don’t let your partner shoulder the burden of taking care of her child alone.
 You need to be on the same channel as she is and make sure that she doesn’t feel abandoned.
-For the next nine months, everything is mostly going to be revolving around her and her needs, so let her feel safe, secure, and comfortable whenever she’s with you.
+For the next nine months, everything is mostly going to be revolving around her and her needs.
+Let her feel safe, secure, and comfortable whenever she’s with you.
 Be the person she turns to every time she needs support and encouragement.

 2. Be a good listener